 Hágöngur lies about 40 km northeast of Lake Ţórisvatn.

-There are plans to harness the geothermal energy in the area, and the combined power output of phases 1 and 2 of the Hágöngur Power Plant is estimated at 90 MW.
+There are plans to harness the geothermal energy in the area, and the power output of the Hágöngur Power Plant is estimated at 150 MW.

 A high-voltage power line would need to be laid, probably to connect to the national grid at Vatnsfellsvirkjun Power Plant, 60 km away.